Discriminantal bundles, arrangement groups, and subdirect products of free groups: Discriminantal bundles

-Write $E=E_k(\A,\F)$ and $M=M(\A).$ The bundle map $p \colon E \rightarrow M$ is the restriction of a linear projection.
-If the $f_i$ are linear and $k\geq 1,$ then the total space is the complement of an arrangement $\mathcal E$.
-When \A\ is central, the map $p$ is the bundle projection associated with the modular flat \A\ of $\mathcal E$, see \cite{Par00,FP}.
-If $k=1$ then $p$ is a strictly linear fibration \cite{FR2,T2}, and $f$ is the associated root map as defined in \cite{CS2, Coh01}.
+\begin{remark} The bundle $p \colon E_k(\A,\F) \to M(\A)$ supports a fiber-preserving action of the symmetric group $S_k$, by permutation in the last $k$ variables, so the monodromy representations arising from this bundle are naturally $(\pi_1(M),S_k)$-bimodules. \end{remark}

-Much of the topology of fiber-type arrangements carries over.
-The results below all follow from the characterization of these discriminantal bundles as pullbacks of the Fadell-Neuwirth bundle, together with standard results for fiber bundles - see \cite{FR2}.
+Write $E=E_k(\A,\F)$, $M=M(\A)$, and $G=G(\A)=\pi_1(M)$.
+The bundle map $p \colon E \rightarrow M$ is the restriction of a linear projection.
+If the $f_i$ are linear and $k\geq 1$, then the total space is the complement of a hyperplane arrangement $\mathcal E$.
+If, in addition, \A\ is central, then the map $p$ is the bundle projection associated with the modular flat \A\ of $\mathcal E$, see \cite{Par00,FP}.
+If $k=1$ then $p$ is a strictly linear fibration \cite{FR2,T2}, and $f$ is the associated root map as defined in \cite{CS2,Coh01}.

-\begin{theorem} The bundle $p \colon E\rightarrow M$ has a section, and the action of the fundamental group of the base on the fiber is trivial on the first homology. \end{theorem}
+Much of the topology of fiber-type arrangements carries over (but some does not, see Examples \ref{ex:2-plane} and \ref{ex:2-plane2}).
+The results below all follow from the characterization of discriminantal bundles as pullbacks of Fadell-Neuwirth bundles, along with standard results for fiber bundles, see \cite{FR2,F4}.